ngocuong0105/image-resizer/README.md

 # Image resizer using seam carving
 - Have you ever been frustated when your favorite family picture or another wallpaper does not fit on your screen?
-- Have you tried to resize the image but it just scales up/down everything making the objects in the picture odd?
+- Have you tried to resize your image but it just scales up/down everything making the objects in the picture looking peculiar?
-- Have you ever wanted to remove an unwanted item from an image?
+- Have you ever wanted to remove an unwanted item from an image and make it disappear as if it was never there?

 If you answer yes to any of the questions above, you are on the right place.
 This project provides a [web application]() for image resizing with content awareness.
-Successful compression and enlargement of images should not only use geometric constraints, but consider the image content as well.
+Successful compression and enlargement of images should not take into account only  geometric constraints, but consider the image content as well.
 Inspired by this [youtube video](http://www.youtube.com/watch?v=vIFCV2spKtg) and [Avidan and Shamir](http://graphics.cs.cmu.edu/courses/15-463/2007_fall/hw/proj2/imret.pdf) paper, we use seam carving to resize images while protecting sensitive parts of the image such as objects.
-We achieve content-aware resizing by removing pixels in a judicious manner. **Rather doing a simple scaling where every pixel is just multiplied and copied over, here we use dynaic programming to determine the "best" pixels to remove.**
+We achieve content-aware resizing by smartly picking which pixels to be removed or multiplied.**Rather than doing a simple scaling where all pixels are just averaged over neighbours or copied over, here we use dynamic programming to determine the "best" pixels to remove.**
-The app supports image compression, enlargement and object removal which is combination of the previous two.
-You can see sample results below.
-They are all produced by my [image resizer]() app.
+The app supports image compression, enlargement and object removal which is a combination of the previous two.
+Below you can see sample results produced by my [image resizer]() app.
+These results are compared with a generic [image editor] (https://resizeimage.net/), which is one of the top results in google search.

 ------------------------------------------------------------------------------------
 ## Object removal